ShoukanLabs/StyleTTS2-Dash/README.md

 # StyleTTS2-Dash
- A lightweight StyleTTS2 and Vokan inference library
+A lightweight StyleTTS2, Tsukasa and Vokan inference library